rom1504/FaceRecognitionInterface/README.md

 # FaceRecognitionInterface
 Face recognition software

-A software that handle the whole process of tagging peoples on pictures.
+A software that handle the whole process of tagging people on pictures.

 ## Features